 - TAF & TTF: cloud heights are given AGL (above ground level), ie above aerodrome elevation

 And you know that land line number at the end of the Area Forecast?
 That’s the number of a qualified weather adviser at Airservices Australia who you may call if you wish to discuss the weather forecast and gain a clearer picture of what is expected.

 Weather Apps & websites

-These days, we have excellent sources of aviation weather information including NAIPS, now available as an App for your tablet or iPad.
+These days, we have excellent sources of aviation weather information including NAIPS, now available as an app for your tablet or iPad.
 If you have an internet connection, Airservices’ NAIPS is a well designed program from which to source aviation-specific information including your weather forecasts, last light information and restricted area briefings.
 However, for the purpose of operational flight decisions (pre-flight or in-flight), a CASA approved aeronautical information provider is required to be used, of which NAIPS is but one.

 For added weather awareness, why not take advantage of modern technology?
-As well as the excellent weather forecast access in OzRunways and AvPlan, the Weatherzone Plus App is a really useful tool and uses Bureau of Meteorology forecasts.
+As well as the excellent weather forecast access in your EFB, the Weatherzone Plus App is a really useful tool and uses Bureau of Meteorology forecasts.
 It’s important to note that Weatherzone does not provide aviation-specific weather, but it still proves its worth in the cockpit as an additional source of general weather conditions.
 There is an upgrade version, Weatherzone Pro, available for an extra couple of dollars, which includes features like lightning and wind streamlines, three-hour temperature and rain probability charts and high resolution radar images.
 Remember the rules, however.
 It is a tool that must only be used to supplement other approved sources of aeronautical information.

 - AIP Gen 3.5 – Meteorological Services